Getting freelance writing clients can be tough. 😪

-And, as you could guess, there’s sections for writers.
+And, as you could guess, there are sections for writers.

-Here is a list of sub-Reddits I recommend posting in:
+Here is a list of subreddits I recommend posting:

-I’ll give you a breakdown on my own post from one of these sub-reddits.
+I’ll give you a breakdown of my own post from one of these subreddits.

 The first thing to note is the title.
 I mention some recognizable names of people I’ve written for to stand out.

-You can tell I’m not an active Reddit user based off of my formatting.
+You can tell I’m not an active Reddit user based on my formatting.
 Don’t judge me.

 I state my standard rate and mention the topics I’m confident writing about.
-I link to some examples, to my portfolio, and also mention how I would like to be contacted.
+I link to some examples in my portfolio and also mention how I would like to be contacted.

 Nothing too difficult!